Busayoilesanmi/LITA_Capstone_Project/README.md

 ---
 ### Limitations

+These limitations highlight areas where additional data or context would enhance the analysis, making it more accurate and actionable for business decision-making.

  - Incomplete Customer Information: The dataset may lack detailed customer demographics, such as age, gender, or income, which could provide deeper insights into customer segments and buying behavior.
 This limits the ability to create highly targeted strategies based on detailed customer profiles.